MariaMengozzi/pc-2022/Activity-04/notes.md

 ​    <- .println("starting greeting");

-​        !sayHello; //before going on you need to achieve this activity
+​        !sayHello; //before going on, you need to achieve this activity

 ​        !sayWorld; //these are sub goals. we need to declare plans also for them